BohdanZakusylo/C-Threading/README.md

 If you need to migrate something in the database run the following command docker exec -it abmb-webapi-1 dotnet ef database update

+## File to use:
+For flights, please use ABMB/Data/flights.csv
+For hotels, please use ABMB/Data/new_hotels.csv
+For airbnb, please use ABMB/Data/airbnb.csv

+## Params Data Sample (only for example)
+For flights, please use JFK - DFW , 16/04/2025, 18/04/2025, 1 passanger.
+For hotels please use Amsterdam, 16/06/2025, 18/06/2025.
+For airbnb, please use Turkey, Sapanca, 2025-08-7

 ## Authors
 Bernardo Alves, Mehdi Sadeghi, Bogdan , Ayomide